NaichenShi/NaichenShi.github.io/_pages/about.md

 }
 </style>

 Welcome!
 I am an assistant professor in the <a href="https://www.mccormick.northwestern.edu/industrial/">Department of Industrial Engineering and Management Sciences (IEMS) </a> and the <a href="https://www.mccormick.northwestern.edu/mechanical/">Department of Mechanical Engineering (ME) </a> at Northwestern University.
 I obtained my Ph.D. from the Department of Industrial and Operations Engineering at the University of Michigan.
-My research is driven by the need for novel statistical and optimization methodologies addressing scientific and engineering challenges across diverse domains, including distributed data ecosystems, Digital Twins, and smart manufacturing.
-I am also interested in investigating the theoretical underpinnings of these methods.
-In particular, my current research in **personalized, collaborative, and decentralized** data analytics explores computational techniques to integrate knowledge from multiple sources and builds tailored machine-learning models.
+The research in our lab is driven by the need for novel statistical and optimization methodologies addressing scientific and engineering challenges across diverse domains, including distributed data ecosystems, Digital Twins, and smart manufacturing.
+We are also interested in investigating the theoretical underpinnings of these methods.
+In particular, our current research in **personalized, collaborative, and decentralized** data analytics explores computational techniques to integrate knowledge from multiple sources.